Nobel Peace Prize: Nomination

-The working language of the Norwegian Nobel Committee is Norwegian; in addition to Norwegian the committee has traditionally received nominations in French, German and English, but today most nominations are submitted in either Norwegian or English.
+The working language of the Norwegian Nobel Committee is Norwegian; in addition to Norwegian the committee has traditionally received nominations in French, German, and English, but today most nominations are submitted in either Norwegian or English.
 Nominations must usually be submitted to the committee by the beginning of February in the award year.
 Nominations by committee members can be submitted up to the date of the first Committee meeting after this deadline.

 In 2009, a record 205 nominations were received, but the record was broken again in 2010 with 237 nominations; in 2011, the record was broken once again with 241 nominations.
 The statutes of the Nobel Foundation do not allow information about nominations, considerations, or investigations relating to awarding the prize to be made public for at least 50 years after a prize has been awarded.
 Over time, many individuals have become known as "Nobel Peace Prize Nominees", but this designation has no official standing, and means only that one of the thousands of eligible nominators suggested the person's name for consideration.
 Indeed, in 1939, Adolf Hitler received a satirical nomination from a member of the Swedish parliament, mocking the (serious but unsuccessful) nomination of Neville Chamberlain.
-Nominations from 1901 to 1971 have been released in a database.
+Nominations from 1901 to 1974 have been released in a database.

 Selection

 Nominations are considered by the Nobel Committee at a meeting where a shortlist of candidates for further review is created.
-This shortlist is then considered by permanent advisers to the Nobel institute, which consists of the institute's Director and the Research Director and a small number of Norwegian academics with expertise in subject areas relating to the prize.
+This shortlist is then considered by permanent advisers to the Nobel institute, which consists of the institute's Director and Research Director, and a small number of Norwegian academics with expertise in subject areas relating to the prize.
 Advisers usually have some months to complete reports, which are then considered by the committee to select the laureate.
-The Committee seeks to achieve a unanimous decision, but this is not always possible.
+The Committee seeks to achieve a unanimous decision, but it is not always possible.
 The Nobel Committee typically comes to a conclusion in mid-September, but occasionally the final decision has not been made until the last meeting before the official announcement at the beginning of October.